-We uphold these core values in our own work and promote them in the nonprofit sector as a whole.
-They represent what we believe in, what we stand for, and how we approach everything we do.
+The North Carolina Center for Nonprofits upholds these core values in our work and promotes them in the nonprofit sector as a whole.

-1. The nonprofit sector’s vital role in our society.
-A strong and independent nonprofit sector is essential for weaving the social, cultural, environmental, and economic fabric of our society.
+A strong, independent nonprofit sector is essential for weaving the social, cultural, environmental, and economic fabric of our society.
 It provides needed services, gives people a way to participate as citizens and volunteers, stands up for underrepresented citizens, and pioneers solutions to major social problems.
-In order to fulfill these roles, the nonprofit sector must defend nonprofits’ fundamental right to advocate and lobby for their constituents and causes.
+To fulfill these roles, the nonprofit sector must defend nonprofits’ fundamental right to advocate and lobby for their constituents and causes.

-2. Innovation and a sense of hope.
 Nonprofits believe that we can create a better future through innovation and societal change.
 This sense of hope leads to creative approaches and new models that work.
-We seek to nurture the spirit of the nonprofit community by recognizing and celebrating successes, as well as learning from valuable failures.
+We seek to nurture the spirit of the nonprofit community by recognizing and celebrating successes and learning from valuable failures.

-3. Integrity and accountability.
-We help nonprofits to be effective in achieving their missions and accountable to all their stakeholders – their community, constituents, donors, board, staff, volunteers, collaborators, the government, etc. We believe in modeling this trustworthiness and integrity that earns continuously the public’s high regard for the nonprofit sector.
-This reflects an alignment between what we say, what we do, and how we do it.
+We help nonprofits to be effective in achieving their missions and accountable to all their stakeholders – their community, constituents, donors, board, staff, volunteers, collaborators, and the government.
+We believe in modeling this trustworthiness and integrity that earns continuously the public’s high regard for the nonprofit sector.

-6. Responsible stewardship.
 We are committed to careful stewardship of all human, natural, and financial resources.
-This means we use carefully the time and talents of those working with the Center, we are environmentally responsible, and we spend wisely the funds invested in us.
+We use carefully the time and talents of those working with the Center, are environmentally responsible, and spend wisely the funds invested in us.